JamesDCowley/JamesDCowley/README.md

 # 👋 Hi, I’m James Cowley

 🚀 I'm a senior Computer Science student at **Texas State University** with a passion for software development.
-I'm currently a **CubeSat Software Developer** contributing to the development of **Texas State’s first satellite**—[Pleiades-Maia](https://txstspacelab.org/?page_id=182), currently set to launch to the ISS aboard [NG-23](https://nextspaceflight.com/launches/details/7072).
+I'm currently a **CubeSat Software Developer** contributing to the development of **Texas State’s first satellite**—[Pleiades-Maia](https://txstspacelab.org/?page_id=182).

 ---

 ## 🛰️ Current Projects

 ### 🚀 PROVES Kit CubeSat Software ([repo](https://github.com/proveskit/pysquared))
-- Creating software for the [PROVES Kit](https://github.com/proveskit) -- a sattelite kit that's easy for institutions who aren't as experienced in sattelite development to put together and integrate a payload.
+- Creating software for the [PROVES Kit](https://github.com/proveskit) -- a sattelite kit that makes it easy for institutions who aren't as experienced in sattelite development to put together and integrate a payload.
--  Programmed for spaceflight applications, emphasizing reliability, redundancy, and constrained hardware environments.
+-  Programming for spaceflight applications, emphasizing reliability, redundancy, and constrained hardware environments.

 ### 🏟️ Texas SORM Conference App